Reolink - Be Prepared, Be Reolink

 There are two types of network video recorders: The PoE NVRs, generally with Ethernet ports to connect to PoE cameras, and the WiFi NVRs with no camera ports because it connects to WiFi cameras in a wireless way.

-The Full Form of DVR
+DVR Full Form

 The full name of DVR is Digital Video Recorder.

-The Meaning of DVR
+The DVR Meaning

 DVR stands for digital video recorder, which means that DVR recorders process uncompressed videos with coaxial cables and compress the videos to digital signal before sending them out.
 The DVR system works with analog cameras.